My Life Story: Chapter 5

 *as mentioned elsewhere in this space, these installments are my intention to get a very rough draft of a personal project I have been working on for a numbers of years (writing my life story) off the word d and somewhere where it could hold me accountable to doing something with it.

-At this point I am jumping ahead in the timeline, as the period between 2000 and 2003 is what effectively defines what I might call the two sides of my life.
-If there is a whole lot of life lived inbetween the that experience from Grade 5 and these later moments, it is this period that can help pull together some of the common threads.
+At this point I am jumping ahead in the timeline, as the period between 2000 and 2003 plays a significant role in shaping what I could (and will) call the two sides of my life.
+If there is a whole lot of life lived in-between that aformentioned experience frommy Grade 5 year, it would be this later period where it begins to take on new and fresh meaning in the scope of my story.

-It could be argued that this paralleled a larger sense of disatisfaction and deconstruction that reached beyond the walls of this specific church body, embodied in the mass exodus of many in my generation from the church culture of the 90’s.
+It could be argued that this (then) present conflict paralleled a larger sense of disatisfaction and deconstruction that was reaching well beyond the walls of this specific church body, embodied in what could fairly be described as a mass exodus of many in my generation from the church culture we had inhereted from the 80’s and 90’s.
 What’s notable about this exodus is that it was far from uniform.
-On one side were those leaving what had become labeled a post-modern, watered down Christianity, for the then burgeoning and, at the time, emergent, neo-reformed circles taking North America by storm.
-This movement was marketed as a demand for more intelligent, more bookish, more “biblical,” more robust expressions of the Church driven by a need to reclaim and thus preserve the hallmarks of studied orthodox theology.
+On one side were those leaving what had become labeled a post-modern, watered down Christianity, for the then burgeoning and, at the time, emergent neo-reformed circles taking North America by storm.
+This movement was marketed as a demand for more intelligent, more bookish, more “biblical,” more robust credal expressions of the Church driven by a need to reclaim and thus preserve the hallmarks of historic orthodox theology.

-On the other side stood those for whom the whole post-modern climate had pushed them towards a different sort of “critique” of the same problem.
-Rather than seeking to reclaim orthodoxy, they were seeking to either abandon the whole enterprise altogether,
+Meanwhile, on the other side stood those for whom the whole post-modern climate had pushed them towards a different sort of “critique” of the same problem.
+Rather than seeking to reclaim orthodoxy, they were seeking to abandon the whole enterprise altogether,

 These two sides did not get along